kuzroman/show-letters/README.md

 # Engrave text

-JavaScript code for animation text for create effect of engrave with particles
+JavaScript and canvas code for animation text with effect of engrave